AdaCore/spark2014/docs/develguide/translation_why3.rst

 Modules for Entities
 ====================

-What is translated: All visible entities that are spark-compatible (+ fake entities for invisible / non spark globals), both library level and scoped, from current and withed units.
+What is translated: all visible entities that are spark-compatible (+ fake entities for invisible / non-spark globals), both library-level and scoped, from the current and withed units.

 Visibility: Precision is maximal, based on current unit and spec of withed units only, both private and public declarations, stopping at